ACTH (cosyntropin) stimulation test

 Toggle: English / Spanish

-ACTH (cosyntropin) stimulation test measures how well the adrenal glands respond to the hormone
+The ACTH stimulation test measures how well the adrenal glands respond to adrenocorticotropic hormone (

-.
+).
 ACTH is a hormone produced in the pituitary gland that stimulates the to release a hormone called cortisol.
 The man-made form of ACTH is called cosyntropin.

 Tests of adrenal reserve; Cortrosyn stimulation test

-You may need to limit activities and eat a high-carbohydrate diet 12 - 24 hours before the test.
+You may need to limit activities and eat foods that are high in carbohydrates 12 to 24 hours before the test.
 You may be asked to fast for 6 hours before the test.
 Sometimes, no special preparation is needed.

 This test can help determine whether your adrenal and pituitary glands are normal.
-It is most often used when the health care provider suspects adrenal gland disorders, such as
+It is most often used when the doctor thinks you have an adrenal gland problem, such as

 An increase in cortisol after stimulation by ACTH is normal.
-Blood cortisol after ACTH stimulation should be greater than 18 - 20 mcg/dL, depending on the dose of cosyntropin used.
+Cortisol level after ACTH stimulation should be higher than 18 to 20 micrograms per deciliter (mcg/dL), depending on the dose of cosyntropin used.

-This test is helpful in determining if you have:
+This test is helpful in finding out if you have: